mongodb/specifications/source/gridfs/gridfs-spec.rst

 specified, the default chunkSizeBytes setting for this GridFSBucket object MUST be used instead.

+To store a user file, the file must have a unique id.
+In some cases the driver can generate a unique ObjectId to serve as the id for the file being uploaded.
+Otherwise the application provides the value.
-To store a user file, drivers first generate an ObjectId to act as its id.
-Then, drivers store the contents of the user file in the chunks collection by breaking up the contents into chunks of size ‘chunkSizeBytes’.
+Drivers store the contents of the user file in the chunks collection by breaking up the contents into chunks of size ‘chunkSizeBytes’.
 For a non-empty user file, for each n\ :sup:`th` section of the file, drivers create a chunk document and set its fields